schneebergerlab/plotsr/README.md

 ler.filtered.fa	ler	lw:1.5
 cvi.filtered.fa	cvi	lw:1.5
 ```
-Currently, following tags are available for genomes.
+Currently, the following tags are available for genomes.
 ```
 ft = File type (fa/cl for fasta/chromosome_length, default = fa); cl files must be in tsv format with chromosome name in column 1 and chromosome length in column 2 lw = line width lc = line colour
 ```

-<b><i>NOTE</b>: It is required that the order of the genomes is same as the order in which genomes are compared.
-For example, if the first genome annotation file uses GenomeA as reference and GenomeB as query, and the second genome annotation file uses GenomeB as reference and GenomeC as query, then the genomes file should list the genomes in the order GenomeA, GenomeB, GenomeC.</i>
+<b><i>NOTE</b>: It is required that the order of the genomes is the same as the order in which genomes are compared.
+For example, if the first genome annotation file uses GenomeA as a reference and GenomeB as query, and the second genome annotation file uses GenomeB as a reference and GenomeC as query, then the genomes file should list the genomes in the order GenomeA, GenomeB, GenomeC.</i>

 ## Tracks and markers
 In addition to structural annotations, plotsr can also be used for visualising tracks for genomics features as well as for marking specific positions in the genomes.

 #### Visualising tracks
-Feature track information should in BED or bedGraph format and should correspond to the first genome in visualisation (here for example: col-0).
+Feature track information should be in BED or bedGraph format and should correspond to the first genome in visualisation (here for an example: col-0).
 Plotsr would then calculate and plot the relative frequency of these features in bins along the chromosomes.
 Feature tracks are parsed to plotsr as a tab-separated file containing the path and names for the tracks.
-The visualisation properties of the tracks can be adjusted by providing a third-column containing different tags and corresponding values.
+The visualisation properties of the tracks can be adjusted by providing a third column containing different tags and corresponding values.
 ```
 $tracks.txt
 # file	name	tags